isomerpages/sndgo-corp/_citizen-engagement/Contribute to Smart Nation/SNA Citizen Co Creation Group.md

 ### Take part in our focus group discussions

-If you are interested in participating in our focus group discussions with the community groups listed below, email us at [ambassadors@smartnation.gov.sg](mailto:ambassadors@smartnation.gov.sg).
+If you are interested in participating in our focus group discussions with the community groups listed below, email us at [smart\_nation@mddi.gov.sg](mailto:smart_nation@mddi.gov.sg).

 1. Care Corner Singapore
 2. AMK Family Services Centre